progsoftware/dcd/README.md

+WARNING: This is in the early stages of development, do not use it yet - you will not have a good experience.

 DistributedCD (DCD) is a platform for distributed pipelines (aka CI/CD).
 It is designed to produce repeatable builds with a centralised and durable build history, but where the execution itself is run locally to give greater immediacy than a typical CI/CD setup.

 This repo contains the runner, which is packaged and distributed as a docker image.
 The runner is a single standalone binary at `/dcd`, which is all the image contains.
 It is intended to be used as a base image, extended with the dependencies of your CI/CD pipeline.
 The runner handles interpreting a JSON pipeline definition, executing the steps in the pipeline and persisting the results.